-About this Timeline's Curator::
+About this Timeline's Curators:

-Clint Evans of Hip Chick Fitness, a women's weight loss community, has studied weight trends and health for over 15 years.
-He's seen the dire costs of obesity and overweightness first hand.
+Clint Evans of Hip Chick Fitness, a women's weight loss community, and his business partner Houston area Fitness expert E. Calvin Barber II, have studied weight trends and health for over 15 years.
+They've seen the dire costs of obesity first hand.
 The devastation weight gain wreaks on families and lives is too much to bear.
-He works to help women lose weight using healthy natural foods in an eating plan they can sustain long-term.
+They're focus is to help women lose weight using healthy natural foods in an eating plan they can sustain long-term.
 This way the fat melts and it stays away.